|About OHP||How can I get involved?|

 All covered entities under HIPAA (i.e., health care service providers) must use NPIs in standard HIPAA transactions.
 Atypical service providers (e.g., non-emergent transportation service providers) are not subject to NPI requirements.

-All providers must submit NPI information, if applicable, in order to enroll as a DMAP provider.
+All providers must submit NPI information, if applicable, in order to enroll as an Oregon Medicaid provider.

 |National Provider Identifier||How do I get an NPI? |

 Follow the directions on the National Plan and Provider Enumeration System (NPPES) website.
-Enrolled DMAP providers should notify Provider Enrollment, (800-422-5047), when they have changes or additions to their NPI and taxonomy information.
+Enrolled Oregon Medicaid providers should notify Provider Enrollment, (800-422-5047), when they have changes or additions to their NPI and taxonomy information.
 Include your Oregon Medicaid provider number, NPI and the taxonomy code(s) you selected.

 |National Provider Identifier||Do I need taxonomy codes? |

-If you are a provider that has one NPI and multiple Oregon Medicaid provider numbers, a unique taxonomy code for each provider numbe is preferred.
-If this isn't possible, then DMAP will need a unique name, address or ZIP+4 for each provider number.
-This allows DMAP to make a positive one-to-one match between each Oregon Medicaid provider number and your unique NPI.
+If you are a provider that has one NPI and multiple Oregon Medicaid provider numbers, a unique taxonomy code for each provider number is preferred.
+If this isn't possible, then you will need to report a unique name, address or ZIP+4 for each provider number.
+This allows OHA to make a positive one-to-one match between each Oregon Medicaid provider number and your unique NPI.